• Documentation

 • See the dashboard, user profiles, the people directory or space directory.

-• Search the whole site.
+• Search the whole Confluence instance.

 Allowing all active users and customers to view a space will override all existing space permissions, so any logged in, licensed Confluence user will also be able to see the space (regardless of their group membership).
 This is due to the way Confluence inherits permissions.